rhiever/TwitterFollowBot/README.md

     my_bot = TwitterBot()
     my_bot.auto_rt("phrase", count=1000)

-####Automatically unfollow any users that have not followed you back (with exceptions that you can set)
+####Automatically unfollow any users that have not followed you back

     from TwitterBot import TwitterBot